 - Weight: 6 to 15 pounds

-- Coat and Color: Long, silky coat; various colors and patterns; deep blue eyes
+- Coat and Color: Long silky coat with various colors and patterns plus deep blue eyes

 - Life Expectancy: 15 to 20 years